 So at every stage, there is already an entire algorithm of actions that must be taken automatically to manage the incident and mitigate the disaster.

 To get complete control over incidents, you need to automate processes and workflows involved in every phase.
-This may take the form of scripted rules, predefined templates, or custom connections.
+This may take the form of scripted rules, predefined templates, or custom connections between your ITSM tools.

-For instance, a customer creates a ticket to log an incident or software bug.
-The system should be able to detect it and flag it for immediate attention instantly.
+For instance, a customer creates a ticket to log a work item or software bug.
+The system should detect it and flag it for immediate attention.
+But ideally, your monitoring tools have already identified the anomaly before the customer even notices.

-The incident is recorded in an incident management system (e.g., ServiceNow, Jira, Zendesk) with relevant details: time, user impact, and symptoms.
+The incident is recorded in an incident management system (e.g., ServiceNow, Jira Service Management, Zendesk, Freshservice, Freshdesk) with relevant details: time, user impact, and symptoms.

 These incidents are then classified and prioritized based on urgency and impact, as well as the parts of the infrastructure affected.

-For instance, the incident could be categorized as a software or hardware issue in order to assign it to the right people.
+For instance, the incident could be categorized as a software or hardware problem in order to assign it to the right people.
+Auto-classification using predefined rules or machine learning can tag incidents based on keywords, affected services, or historical patterns, reducing the manual triage burden.

 Based on criteria such as priority, severity, number of users affected, and urgency, the ticket should be forwarded or escalated to the appropriate department.